cdent/gabbi/docs/source/example.rst

 What follows is a commented example of some tests in a single file demonstrating many of the :doc:`format` features.
-See `Loader`_, below, for the Python need to integrate with a testing harness.
+See `Loader`_, below, for the Python needed to integrate with a testing harness.

 .. literalinclude:: example.yaml